ChrisRoark/beagle_scraper/README.md

 * BestBuy.com
 * HomeDepot.com

-### Complete tutorial on how to run Beagle Scraper
+### Beagle Scraper tutorial - how to use and run the scraper

 * https://www.bestproxyproviders.com/blog/beagle-scraper-tutorial-how-to-scrape-e-commerce-websites-and-modify-the-scraper/